ashakoen/ought-o-mate-ak/README.md

 Automation ROI = Total Impact / (Time to Automate in Hours * 60)
 ```
 The app uses this ROI to recommend whether automation is **Strongly Recommended**, **Recommended**, or **Not Recommended**.

-## Assumptions
-- **Task Frequency**: The task is performed consistently over the 5-year period.
-- **Subjective Ratings**: Inconvenience, opportunity cost, and error potential are user-rated.
-- **Linear Impact**: The relationship between ratings and their impact on time is linear.

 ## Example Use Case